What's Inside

 There are two major methods for calculating cash flow, although both give you the same end result.

-The direct method determines changes in cash receipts and payments from operations.
-In other words, it only reflects what's actually happened.
-The indirect method takes into account net income and net expenditures in a given period.
+Cash Flow (indirect) - The indirect method takes into account net income and net expenditures in a given period.
 This means you have to credit and debit your asset and liability accounts respectively to determine the implied cash flow, even if cash has not changed hands yet.